airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 The FastAgency Mesop App serves as the frontend interface for the system.
 It includes:

-- **Mesop UI**: A web interface for users to interact with the workflows.
-It communicates with both the client and the NATS Provider.
+- **Mesop UI**: A user-friendly web interface for users to interact with the workflows.
+It communicates with the client and the FastAPI Provider.
 - **FastAPI Provider**: A component that facilitates communication between the Mesop UI and the FastAPI Adapter.

 This app handles all client interactions and presents the results back to the user.